 - These features draw and can be used in simple analysis without issue, but even during these simple operations, a noticeable performance degradation and increase in memory footprint may occur.

-- In some cases, if these features span a large part of the area of interest, the feature often needs to be duplicated in memory for processing (in particular for parallel processing).
-This can eventually cause a decline of the amount of available resources on the machine.
+- In some cases, if these features span a large part of the area of interest, the feature often must be duplicated in memory for processing (in particular for parallel processing).
+This can eventually lower the amount of available resources on the machine.
 Severe performance degradation and failure may occur.

 - These features cause performance degradation in both the classic overlay tools and the pairwise overlay tools.
-Pairwise overlay tools, having a simpler approach to analyzing the data and generally having a smaller memory footprint to do so may accommodate these type of features more successfully.
+Pairwise overlay tools have a simpler approach to analyzing the data and generally have a smaller memory footprint, so they may accommodate these type of features more successfully.

-- If you have these very large features in your data, you may want to reevaluate your analysis goals.
-Consider whether you need millimeter accuracy for your analysis of continent coastline analysis or to define bird migration boundaries.
+- If the data has very large features, you may want to reevaluate your analysis goals.
+For example, consider whether you need millimeter accuracy for continent coastline analysis or to define bird migration boundaries.

-- There are two methods to get the analysis to be more successful when your data contains such large features.
-If you don't need the level of accuracy represented in the data, you can consider simplifying the data (using Simplify Polygon or similar tools).
+- There are two methods to improve the analysis when the data contains large features.
+If you don't need the level of accuracy represented in the data, you can simplify the data (using Simplify Polygon or similar tools).
 To maintain the accuracy of your features, you can break up the features into smaller parts.
 If the feature has many parts, the Multipart To Single Part tool may decrease the feature's size enough to be successful with the analysis.
 If not, the Dice tool can be used to break up the feature prior to analysis.
 The features that are broken apart can be reassembled later in the workflow using Dissolve or Pairwise Dissolve with a unique ID assigned to each feature prior to it being broken apart.